FIWARE/tutorials.Historic-Context-Flume/README.md

 The system so far has been built up to handle the current context, in other words it holds the data entities defining the state of the real-world objects at a given moment in time.

-From this definition you can see - context is only interested in the **current** state of the system.
-It is not the responsibility of any of the existing components to report on the historical state of the system.
+From this definition you can see - context is only interested in the **current** state of the system It is not the responsibility of any of the existing components to report on the historical state of the system, the context is based on the last measurement each sensor has sent data to the context broker.

 In order to do this, we will need to extend the existing architecture to persist changes of state into a database whenever the context is updated.